Alt Text

 1. Audit Your Inputs: Where does your attention go?
 Track your daily time—and not just screen time, but emotional bandwidth.

 2. Use Energy Mapping: Identify high, medium, and low-energy parts of the day.
-Align tasks So if you really think about it instead of cramming aims into dead zones.
+Align tasks accordingly instead of cramming goals into dead zones.

 3. Redefine Priorities Weekly: Rather than aiming for balance daily (which leads to guilt), aim for it across weeks/months.
-Seasonality matters over symmetry.
+Seasonality matters more than symmetry.

 4. Design Rituals, Not Routines: Routines can feel robotic; rituals create meaning.
-A walk can be a ritual if you give it depth and Goldmine.
+A walk can be a ritual if you give it depth and value.

 5. Set Boundaries with Bite: A boundary is not “I’d prefer not to,” it’s “This is a hard no; deal with it.”
 Assertive boundaries are the bedrock of sustained balance.